operation404/fvtt-boneyard/README.md

 // Each user should see 'Greetings' followed by their name
 ```

-The functions can have a single argument (called *args* in these examples) which should be an object that contains any actual arguments the function might need.
+The functions can have a single argument called *args* which should be an object that contains any actual arguments the function might need.

 ```js
 let result = await Boneyard.executeAsGM_wrapper((args) => {